Welcome to the Piano World Piano Forums Over 2.9 million posts about pianos, digital pianos, and all types of keyboard instruments

 I think people need to sing more.
 It might even make the world a better place.

-Czerny's Piano School Vol. 1.
-Reviewing basics/ear training/analysis in interesting exercises.
-Opus 599.
-Now at #77 and giving it a break.
+Czerny's Piano School Vol. 1, now at #77 and giving it a break.

 Amen, Raggedkeypresser!
 I also studied voice along with piano when I was in college.
 Sang in the chorus, sang in small vocal ensemble.
 I sang professionally on several recordings (back up singer).
 Now, I sing when I go to the supermarket and they play a song I know.
 The other day I was online waiting to make a purchase and was singing along with a horn part from a Stevie Wonder Song "Sir Duke" and the lady in front of me turned and said "Gee, you sound pretty good!".
 I thanked her and told her I've had the habit of singing along since my college days.
 My friends and I would challenge each other to see who could solfege any song we heard.